Discover your policy value in seconds:

-What you can and can’t do with your whole life insurance policy can be confusing.
-One of the main questions people have is, “Can I sell my whole life insurance policy in a life settlement?”
+What you can do with your whole life insurance policy can be confusing.
+When it comes to cashing in on a policy, one of the main questions people have is:

 The main points of confusion center on why life settlement providers seem to prefer other types of permanent and term life policies over whole life policies.